seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ![img-6](/assets/oculus-teardown/img-6-3665-annotated.jpg)

 Once you've separated the first tab, you'll gain some flexibility to move the plastic ring around.
-The next snaps are considerably easier and can be done by inserting the screwdriver between the lens and plastic ring, then sliding them around to pop off the tabs, much like you did when separating the shroud from the outer housing.
+The next snaps are much easier and can be done by inserting the screwdriver between the lens and plastic ring, then sliding them around to pop off the tabs, much like you did when separating the shroud from the outer housing.

 ![img-7](/assets/oculus-teardown/img-7-3668.jpg)